Horse racing: Mauritius

 On 25 June 1812, the Champ de Mars Racecourse was inaugurated by The Mauritius Turf Club which was founded earlier in the same year by Colonel Edward A. Draper.
 The Champ de Mars is situated on a prestigious avenue in Port Louis, the capital city and is the oldest racecourse in the Southern Hemisphere.
 The Mauritius Turf Club is the second oldest active turf club in the world.

-Undeniably, racing is one of the most popular sports in Mauritius now attracting regular crowds of 20,000 people or more to the only racecourse of the island.
+Racing is one of the most popular sports in Mauritius now attracting regular crowds of 20,000 people or more to the only racecourse of the island.

-A high level of professionalism has been attained in the organization of races over the last decades preserving the unique electrifying ambiance prevailing on race days at the Champ de Mars.
+A high level of professionalism has been attained in the organization of races over the last decades preserving the ambiance prevailing on race days at the Champ de Mars.

 Members of the British royal family, such as Queen Elizabeth II, Princess Margaret or Queen Elizabeth The Queen Mother have attended or patronized races at the Champ de Mars numerous times.

 Champ de Mars has four classic events a year such as the Duchess of York Cup, the Barbé Cup, the Maiden Cup, and the Duke of York Cup.

 Most of the horses are imported from South Africa but some are also acquired from Australia, the United Kingdom and France.